XueyinGuo/XueyinGuo/README.md

 - 🌱 I’m currently reading Tomcat source code and trying to build a RPC FrameWork base on Netty.
 - 🌱 And my plan of source code reading include SpringMVC/SpringBoot/MyBatis, **But it's haven't started yet**.
 - 🌱 Source Code of Spring project was finished on 2021-01-25.
 Welcome to pull.
-- 🌱 Tomcat Source Code Reading And Its Architecture Learning Has Been Started on 2021-5-14.
+- 🌱 **Tomcat** Source Code Reading And Its Architecture Learning Has Been Started on 2021-5-14.
+- 🌱 **SpringMVC** Source Code Reading And Its Architecture Learning Has Been Started on 2021-6-11.
-- 🌱 And I have been started to try to build a RPC based on Netty on 2021-5-20, 'course I realy want to kown what the hell will happen when we send a request to the server if this       server use Netty instead of Tomcat.
+- 🌱 And I have been started to try to build a RPC based on Netty on 2021-5-20, cuz I realy want to kown what the hell will happen when we send a request to the server if this       server use Netty instead of Tomcat.
 And why the architecture between Tomcat And Netty are so different.
+The answer is you can build a server without Servlet Container when you decode + encode the request + response by yourserlf.
 - 💞️ I’m looking to collaborate on nothing for now.
 - 📫 My email is guoxueyin111@gmail.com or guoxueyin@163.com
 - 🐒 My CSDN blog is https://blog.csdn.net/XueyinGuo
 - 📕 ShenZhen University
 - ♥️ FYI!
-My Own Thought Writed In /**/ Block，IF U PULLED, U CAN SET ↓
+My Own Thought Writed In `/**/` Block，IF U PULLED, U CAN SET ↓
 - ![image](https://user-images.githubusercontent.com/54173572/109785799-76a55100-7c47-11eb-8413-ca1eb43502ca.png)